 Four credits of English are required for graduation.
 English 9, English 10, and English 11 are required of all students.
 English 12 or AP English Literature is required during the senior year.
+Yearbook is a yearlong class.
+Students who choose to take Yearbook will be unable to do a Senior Internship or be part of the Early College program

-AP LITERATURE/COMPOSITION for grade 12 Teacher recommendation required.
+AP LITERATURE/COMPOSITION for grade 12

+Teacher recommendation required.